Use NotchPad while presenting or screen sharing.

 Ghost Privacy gets stronger with the other big NotchPad 1.4.0 addition: Floating Mode.
 NotchPad can detach from the notch, move anywhere on screen, and snap back when you are done.

 For presenting, that means you can float NotchPad near your camera, beside the window you are explaining, or in a corner that does not distract you.
-When the call ends, snap it back to the notch and return to the usual quick-access workflow.
+When the call ends, snap it back to the top-center hover zone and return to the usual quick-access workflow.

 Write your talking points, demo checklist, links, or script in NotchPad.